7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 student_id

-variable has another issue—the variable has some
+variable has another issue - the variable has some additional

-additional characters before and after the actual ID that we will need
+characters before and after the actual ID that we will need to be able to join

-to be able to join this data with the other data sources we have.
-Why
+this data with the other data sources we have.
+Why does this variable have these

-does this variable have these additional characters?
-Why is there a “1”
+additional characters?
+Why is there a “1” at the end of every 5-digit ID number?

-educational data from different systems (used for different purposes)
+We are not sure!
+Sometimes, educational data from different systems (used for

-variables look like before processing:
+is what the variables look like before processing:

 ## [1] "_80624_1" "_80623_1" "_82588_1" "_80623_1" "_80624_1" "_80624_1"